 You know perfectly what a web application is and how it differs from other kinds of mobile device applications.
 Web app development is not limited only to smartphones or tablets: this kind of app is designed to run on any browser, be it on desktop computers, laptop computers or mobile devices.
 In this article, we want to classify the different kinds of web applications.

 This classification is made based on how web apps show the content they handle.
 Based on this we have up to 6 different kinds of web applications:

 1. Static web application

 They are usually developed in HTML and CSS.
 However, animated objects such as banners, GIFs, videos, etc., may also be included and shown in them.
 They can also be developed with jQuery and Ajax.

 Examples of static web app development include professional portfolios or digital curriculums.
 Similarly, a webpage introducing a company could also make use of this kind of web application to display its contact information or the like.

 2. Dynamic web application

 In this kind of app, upgrading content is very simple and the server doesn’t even have to be accessed when modifying it.
-In addition, it allows implementing plenty of features such as forums or databases.
+In addition, it allows for the implementation of plenty of features such as forums or databases.
 Design − besides contents − can be modified to match the administrator’s preferences.

 3. Online store or e-commerce